 Kansas City, Mo. is a leader in Smart City technology, with 54 square blocks of free public Wi-Fi, interactive kiosks along our downtown streetcar route, smart streetlights and traffic signals, and sensors gathering data that help us run our city more efficiently, even in our storm water overflow system.

 This system benefits residents who can use the free public Wi-Fi in the downtown business district.
-Free public Wi-Fi is also on the way to the Prospect MAX bus corridor (under construction now).
+The Prospect MAX bus corridor will provide free public Wi-Fi on Kansas City’s Eastside, beginning in December.
 Data generated by sensors helps our city make better decisions to improve the delivery of our basic services, while creating a more connected city for all.

 The city’s goals while deploying new technologies include: